-The Online Searchable Database enables users to enter the name of an individual or business and determine whether they are currently excluded.
+The Online Searchable Database enables users to enter the name of an individual or entitiy and determine whether they are currently excluded.
 If a match is made on an individual, the database can verify with an individual’s Social Security Number (SSN) that the match is unique.
-Employer Identification Numbers (EINs) are included for excluded entities.
+Employer Identification Numbers (EINs) are available for verification of excluded entities.

-The LEIE Downloadable Data File enables users to download the entire LEIE to a personal computer.
+The LEIE Downloadable Database enables users to download the entire LEIE to a personal computer.
 Supplemental exclusion and reinstatement files are posted monthly to the OIG website, and these files can be merged with your previously downloaded data file to update your list.

 If you do not wish to rely on the supplements to keep your information updated, download the Downloadable Data File each month.

-Note: The Downloadable Data File does not contain SSNs or EINs.
+Note: The Downloadable Database does not contain SSNs or EINs.
 Therefore, verification of specific individuals or entities through the use of the SSN or EIN must be done via the Online Searchable Database.